tweag/python-monorepo-example/2017-08-14-inline-java.md

 We are coercing a Java value of type `int` into a Haskell value of type `Int32`.
 The quasiquoter arranges for the coercion to happen after the JVM finishes evaluating the Java expression.

-As it was the case for using Haskell values in quasiquotations, the return type of the quasiquotation needs to be an instance of `Language.Java.Coercible a ty`.
+As it was the case for antiquoted variables, the return type of the quasiquotation needs to be an instance of `Language.Java.Coercible a ty`.